-Also, an estimated 60 percent of children and 41 percent of adults with celiac disease have no symptoms, according to this article.
-In other words, just because you don’t have any of the above symptoms does not mean you don’t have a silent gluten disorder.
+Also, an estimated 60 percent of children and 41 percent of adults with celiac disease have no symptoms at all, according to this article.
+In other words, even if you don’t have any celiac-related symptoms, you can still have silent celiac disease.

 Diagnosing Non-Celiac Gluten Sensitivity and Celiac Disease

 Getting diagnosed with celiac disease requires a simple blood test, and may be followed up with additional diagnostic measures depending on your doctor’s assessment.

 Related Reading: How to Tested for Celiac Disease

 You can also take an at-home blood test to discreetly test yourself for celiac disease without a doctor’s request.
 Get the test here.

 Getting tested for non-celiac gluten sensitivity is a bit more tricky, as there is not one widely accepted diagnostic tool yet known.

 That said, Dr. O’Bryan discusses the latest science behind how to get tested for a wheat or gluten sensitivity in this book.
 He recommends the Wheat Zoomer test, which has a 97-99 percent sensitivity and a 98-100 percent specificity.

 Related Reading: How Do I Know if I’m Gluten Intolerant?